 What about you?

-Do you enjoy taking something old, seeing the potential, and make it into something new?
+Do you enjoy taking something old, seeing the potential, and making it into something new?

 Are you in need of some soul restoration?
-If you are, I hope these words encourage you like they have encouraged me:
+If you are, I hope these words encourage you like they've encouraged me:

 First, familiar words: